ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/security/index.md

 <h2>Security Vulnerability Testing</h2>

 Applications may be required to pass an Application Security Test prior to being put into production.
-If your application is using ag-Grid, you will want to make sure that ag-Grid has also been tested for security vulnerabilities.
+If your application is using AG Grid, you will want to make sure that AG Grid has also been tested for security vulnerabilities.

-ag-Grid is tested for a wide variety of security vulnerabilities using the [SonarQube](https://www.sonarqube.org/) automatic security testing tool.
+AG Grid is tested for a wide variety of security vulnerabilities using the [SonarQube](https://www.sonarqube.org/) automatic security testing tool.
 SonarQube performs testing using a number of security rules, covering well-established security vulnerability standards such as CWE, SANS Top 25 and OWASP Top 10.
 For more details please refer to the section on [Security-related Rules](https://docs.sonarqube.org/latest/user-guide/security-rules/#header-2).

 ## SonarQube Results